Madgrades/madgrades-extractor/README.md

 ## Command Line Usage

 Build it yourself with `mvn clean install` or grab a release from the releases page.

-Only SQL dumps are exported via command-line currently.

 ```
 Usage: <main class> [options]